-ANZIC is the Australian and New Zealand International Ocean Discovery Program Consortium, part of the 26 nations engaged in deploying state-of-the-art ocean drilling technologies, IODP advances the scientific understanding of the Earth and unifies the international research community to explore Earth’s last frontiers.
+The International Ocean Discovery Program (IODP) is a 22-nation collaboration that advances the scientific understanding of the Earth and unifies the international research community to explore Earth’s last frontiers.

 Australia and New Zealand form the Australia-New Zealand IODP Consortium (ANZIC), through which our two nations can access all IODP activities including shipboard and post-cruise research, participation in planning committees and groups, and visits from outstanding scientific speakers.